equinor/webviz-subsurface/webviz-subsurface.md

 **Features**
 * Visualization of realization time series as line charts.
-* Visualization of ensemble time series statistics as fan charts.
+* Visualization of ensemble time series statistics as line or fan charts.
 * Visualization of single date ensemble statistics as histograms.
 * Calculation and visualization of delta ensembles.
 * Calculation and visualization of average rates and cumulatives over a specified time interval.